chrisben/imgcache.js/README.md

 });
 ````

 If the cache successfully initializes, `ImgCache.ready` will be set to `true`.
+You can also watch for the triggered `ImgCacheReady` event.

 If you're using imgcache.js with PhoneGap/Cordova, `ImgCache.init()` must be called in `onDeviceReady`, not before!